Table of Contents

 Multi-cloud – is it the new normal?
 Here’s what you need to know

 Essentially, multi-cloud refers to the use of multiple public clouds from different service providers.
-You don’t necessarily need a hybrid cloud environment to function, but you can have multi-cloud as part of your hybrid cloud.
+You don’t necessarily need a hybrid cloud environment to function.
+But you can have Multi-cloud IT Discovery support as part of your hybrid cloud.

 - Vast amounts of data, applications, and infrastructure being moved to the cloud